 The IT Manager and Computing Coordinator are available to resolve problems with computing in the College, and welcome queries and comments regarding this Code of Practice from any computer user in Clare.
 Otherwise, points can be raised via the Student Computer Reps who attend meetings of the College Computer Committee - or via Heads of Departments, who also have regular meetings with the IT Manager.

 Provision of Hardware

-The Academic Computer Committee controls a budget, agreed annually with the Finance Committee, to cover the provision and maintenance of:
+The College Computer Committee controls a budget, agreed annually with the Finance Committee, to cover the provision and maintenance of:

 - Hardware for connecting all computers in the College to the College network and CUDN (wireless, wall sockets, cables, switches, routers, firewall, etc.);